 Numerical fluency is extremely important for mathematics and its learning.
 It leads to algebraic fluency from where the mathematical world is your oyster.

-While mental arithmetic is important, it is hard to find time to teach it well in many busy classrooms, with the result that too many students mistakenly regard it as something that one is born with rather than something that one acquires through effort.
+While mental arithmetic competency is important, it is hard to find time to teach it well in many busy classrooms, with the result that too many students mistakenly regard it as something that one is born with rather than something that one acquires through effort.
 It is clear from the work of Numerical Acumen that all students can be helped to develop expertise.
 This accessible program that both helps children and supports the work of teachers is thus most welcome and has my strong support.

 Dr John Mack AM